Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • interstitial diseases of the lung tissue (fibrosis, acute alveolitis, sarcoidosis, etc.);

-• primary and secondary hypocorticism (including after adrenalectomy);
+• primary and secondary hypocortisolism (including after adrenalectomy);

 • eye diseases (including autoimmune and allergic; including uveitis, allergic ulcerative keratitis, allergic conjunctivitis, sympathetic ophthalmia, choroiditis, iridocyclitis, non-purulent keratitis, etc.).

-Indications for the use of injections are urgent conditions, for example, an acute attack of a food allergy or anaphylactic shock.
+Indications for the use of injections are emergency conditions, for example, acute attack food allergies or anaphylactic shock.
 After several days of parenteral use, the patient is usually transferred to the tablet form of Prednisolone.

 Indications for the use of tablets are chronic and severe pathologies (for example, bronchial asthma).

-Also, Prednisolone solution and tablets are used to prevent transplant rejection and to relieve nausea / vomiting in patients receiving cytostatics.
+Prednisolone solution and tablets are also used to prevent transplant rejection and relieve nausea/vomiting in patients receiving cytostatics.

-Drops in the eyes are prescribed to relieve inflammation of a non-infectious nature that affects the anterior segment of the eye, as well as inflammation that develops after an eye injury or ophthalmic surgery.
+Eye drops are prescribed to relieve inflammation of a non-infectious nature affecting the anterior segment of the eye, as well as inflammation that develops after an eye injury or ophthalmic surgery.

-Local application of Prednisolone is justified in the following eye diseases:
+Local use of Prednisolone is justified for the following eye diseases:

 • iritis;